On Chamber-regular $\tilde C_2$-Lattices: Triangles of groups

-We continue with a sufficient condition for develobality, namely non-positive curvature.
-For this we need to the define the coset graph of a triple $(V,E,F)$ of groups: If $E\neq F$ are subgroups of a group $V$, then the coset graph $\Gamma_{V,E,F}$ of $V$ with respect to $E$ and $F$ is the simplicial graph with vertices $V/E \cup V/F$ and edges $\{\{vE, vF\} \mid v \in V\}$.
-The graph $\Gamma_{V,E,F}$ is bipartite and $V$ acts on it via left multiplication.
+We continue with a sufficient condition for developability, namely non-positive curvature.
+In this subsection $T$ is a triangle of groups with local actions on finite graphs.

+\begin{definition} If $E\neq F$ are subgroups of a group $V$, then the coset graph of $V$ with respect to $E$ and $F$ is the coset complex $\mathcal C \mathcal C(V, (E,F))$.
+It is a bipartite simplicial graph and $V$ acts on it via left multiplication.
+The action is type-preserving and transitive on edges. \end{definition}